vikipedia/python-trainings/online_course/source/module1/day3.rst

 in this newly created namespace.
 As soon as function call is over, namespace created with function call is also deleted, so all variables in it.

+Scope rules
+  - Any name the statement refers, is looked in local scope first.
+  - if name is not there is local scope, global scope is chacked for reading
+  - if local name exists, then there is no way we can get global with same name

 **Problem 3.1**